SaladTechnologies/kelpie/readme.md

 Additionally, your script must support the following things:

-- Environment variables - If these are set by you in your container group configuration, they will be respected, otherwise they will be set by kelpie.
+- (Deprecated) Environment variables - If these are set by you in your container group configuration, they will be respected, otherwise they will be set by kelpie.
+This functionality has been replaced by the `sync` block in the job definition.
   - `INPUT_DIR`: Where to look for whatever data is needed as input.
 This will be downloaded from your bucket storage by kelpie prior to running the script.
   - `CHECKPOINT_DIR`: This is where to save progress checkpoints locally. kelpie will handle syncing the contents to your bucket storage, and will make sure any existing checkpoint is downloaded prior to running the script.
   - `OUTPUT_DIR`: This is where to save any output artifacts. kelpie will upload your artifacts to your bucket storage.